 Services: Applied Research & Evaluation, Health Systems Transformation

 Technical Expertise: Aging, Chronic Disease Management, Environmental Health, Health Care Reform, Health Disparities, Integrated Care Models, Primary Care

 JSI is providing research services to support an innovative study that will be among the first in the nation to assess potential benefits of providing home visits conducted by a community health worker teamed with a visiting nurse, to help older adults address asthma.
-The long-term goal of this study is to identify home-based interventions that improve outcomes for older adults with high risk asthma and to secure sustainable funding for such interventions through insurers and/or accountable care organizations.
+The long-term goal of this study is to identify home-based interventions that improve outcomes for older adults with high-risk asthma and to secure sustainable funding for such interventions through insurers and/or accountable care organizations.

 This study aims to improve asthma outcomes and quality of life for Black and Hispanic older adults with asthma by adding a team-based intervention that includes a home-visiting community health worker (CHW), visiting nurse, and pharmacist to the primary care team.
 JSI will assess whether this approach, which is evidence-based for children, is feasible when applied and adapted to the older adult population.

-The pilot study will evaluate effectiveness of intervention design, methods, and protocols.
-In addition, ROAAD will track improvements in patient self-management and improved environmental triggers composite scores, with resultant reduction in emergent healthcare utilization and improvement in asthma control and quality of life.
+The pilot study will evaluate the effectiveness of intervention design, methods, and protocols.
+In addition, ROAAD will track improvements in patient self-management and improved environmental triggers composite scores, with a resultant reduction in emergent healthcare utilization and improvement in asthma control and quality of life.

 View our poster presentation, providing a high-level summary of our initial study outcomes.